RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 ![ff8899](https://via.placeholder.com/30x30/ff8899/ff8899.jpg) | **Priority 2: Normal** | Optional label: neither high nor low priority. [managed]
 ![ff8899](https://via.placeholder.com/30x30/ff8899/ff8899.jpg) | **Priority 3: Low** | Issues that we can consider at our leisure. [managed]

+When a priority label is applied to an issue by the submitter, or on any issue without an owner, it represents a suggestion, not a decision.
+Priorities are not immutable - even while an issue is being worked on, the owner may decide to move the priority up or down.

+Although priorities indicate urgency rather than timing, a helpful frame for assigning priority is to ask questions such as these - think of them as "rules of thumb":

+- Is the issue preventing numerous users from successfully using the website?
+Is the issue related to leaking sensitive information?
+Is the issue related to usage or running processes actively corrupting our data?
+Does it really need to be fixed in the next 48 hours?
+Mark it `Priority 0: Urgent`.
+If it requires conversation or multiple developers to fix, they should all be talking in a slack channel right now.

+- Should a developer interrupt and set aside their current activity to get this issue resolved?
+Does it need to be fixed in the next 14 days?
+Assign an owner who will label it `Priority 1: High`.
+If you can't find a volunteer to own it, it can't be `Priority 1`.

+- The other two priority labels, medium and low, are available to memorialize your assessment.
+They mostly indicate, "I've looked at this, and it is not urgent."

+At most, one `Priority` label can be assigned to an issue.
+If there is no `Priority` label, consider the priority unassessed.
+It is good form to mark all your issues with some priority level, because it gives us a historical record of the distribution of issues by priority.

 ### State:

 Use these labels to distinguish between issues that we're actively working on, those that we plan to work on, and those that seem to be good ideas that we'll consider when we have the additional time and resources required.
-If no state label is present, the issue needs assessment.
-If someone was working on an issue but had to set it aside, the state label might be changed to "Backlogged," or the current owner might find someone to hand it off to, or it might even be closed (if we decide it didn't need to be addressed after all).

-If an issue is "State: Scheduled", it must have a milestone that indicates by when it is scheduled to be completed.
-We plan by quarters, so "2019 Q1" means it is an issue we expect to resolve on or before March 31, 2019.

 Color|Label|Description
 -|-|-